kbielby09/EE365_security_system_final_project/README.md

 # Multi-mode simple security system Implemented on a Cora Z7-10 Development Board.

-This file comprises
-the software for a final project for
-EE365 (Advanced Digital Logic Design) at Clarkson University.
+This project includes the Software and Hardware for a final project for EE365 (Advanced Digital Logic Design) at Clarkson University.

 At a high level, this system is used for verifying 4 digit